dynamsoft-docs/license-server-docs/common/handshakeCodes.md

 ## Change License Usage Order

 If multiple License Items are configured to one Handshake Code, the question of which License Item is used first will arise.
-Dynamsoft License Tracking Server has a default order which follows these rules
+Dynamsoft Dynamsoft License Server has a default order which follows these rules

 * The one with the closest expiration date is consumed first or
 * The one containing the most specific permit is consumed first or